 In this experiment we manipulate subjects' beliefs about the intentions and desires of the experimenters.
 In particular, we are interested in the extent to which people's behavior in economic games is elastic to experimenter demand.
 Our estimates in turn provide us with a bound for the importance of experimenter demand effects for experimental economics.
-In our experiment, we manipulate our subjects' beliefs in three different standard preferences measures: a dictator game, an investment game as well as convex time budgets.
+In our experiment, we manipulate our subjects' beliefs in two different standard preferences measures: a dictator game and an investment game.

-Subjects are randomly assigned to one of three main treatment conditions: in the first one, we induce "positive demand", for example by telling them that they would do us a favor if they give more to the other participant than they normally would in the dictator game.
-In the second treatment condition, we induce "negative demand" for example' by telling our participants that
+Subjects are randomly assigned to one of three main treatment conditions: in the first one (in the case of the investment game), we induce "positive demand", by telling them that "we expect that participants who are shown these instructions will invest more in the project than they